AdamGonda/consoleRunner/README.md

   <img src="https://github.com/AdamGonda/loop/blob/main/loop-logo.png">
 </p>

-A simple game loop in the console.
+A simple game loop in the console, with FP in mind.

 # Example usage